-Then you will consider options, compare brands and models, analyze the pros and cons to understand in detail what products are available in the market.
-This is the moment where you narrow them down and finally decide to purchase a product or service.
+Then, you will consider the options.
+You will compare brands and models, analyze the pros and cons and understand in detail the products available.
+This is the moment when you narrow them down and finally decide to purchase a product or service.

-When companies and agencies started noticing this trend, they looked for strategies, techniques, and methodologies that could take advantage of consumer habits, reaching and engaging them more effectively.
-The result of that effort is what we call Inbound Marketing.
+When companies and agencies started noticing this trend, they looked for strategies and techniques that could take advantage of consumer habits, reaching and engaging them more effectively.

 What does Inbound Marketing do?